godot-escoria/escoria-docs/scripting/z_esc_reference.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Restarts the execution of the current scope at the start.
-A scope can be a
-group or an event.
+Makes the current script loop back to the start.
+Currently the only way to
+exit the loop is via the ``stop`` command which will stop the script
+completely.

 ``say player text [type]`` `API-Doc </api/SayCommand.html>`__